 ⦾ Weather Flow

 The Weather Flow weather service allows RainMachine to integrate with WeatherFlow personal weather stations.
+This is a community-developed weather service and can be downloaded and installed from here.

 ⦾ Davis WiFi Logger

 The Davis WiFi Logger weather service allows RainMachine to integrate with Davis Weather stations that have the WiFI Logger module attached.
-This is a community developed weather service and can be downloaded and installed from here.
+This is a community-developed weather service and can be downloaded and installed from here.

 ⦾ Davis WeatherLinkIP

 The Davis WeatherLinkIP weather service allows RainMachine to integrate with Davis Weather stations that have the WeatherLinkIP module attached.
-This is a community developed weather service and can be downloaded and installed from here.
+This is a community-developed weather service and can be downloaded and installed from here.

 RainMachine Daily Seasonal Adjustments